russell-archer/StoreHelper/README.md

     /// returned by the App Store.
     @MainActor public func requestProductsFromAppStore(productIds: Set<ProductId>) async -> [Product]? {

-        try? await Product.request(with: productIds)
+        try? await Product.products(for: productIds)
     }
 }
 ```

-Notice how the initializer reads the products property list to get a set of `ProductId` and then asynchronously calls `requestProductsFromAppStore(productIds:)`,
-which in turn calls the StoreKit `Product.request(with:)` method.
+Notice how the initializer reads the products property list to get a set of `ProductId` and then asynchronously calls `requestProductsFromAppStore(productIds:)`, which in turn calls the `StoreKit2` `Product.products(for:)` method.

 We also have a `@Published` array of `Product`.
 This array gets updated during the StoreHelper initializer: